Nostradamus: Student years

 At the age of 14, Nostradamus entered the University of Avignon to study for his baccalaureate.
-After little more than a year (when he would have studied the regular trivium of grammar, rhetoric and logic rather than the later quadrivium of geometry, arithmetic, music, and astronomy/astrology), he was forced to leave Avignon when the university closed its doors during an outbreak of the plague.
+After little more than a year (when he would have studied the regular trivium of grammar, rhetoric and logic rather than the more advanced quadrivium of geometry, arithmetic, music, and astronomy/astrology), he was forced to leave Avignon when the university closed its doors during an outbreak of the plague.
 After leaving Avignon, Nostradamus, by his own account, traveled the countryside for eight years from 1521 researching herbal remedies.
 In 1529, after some years as an apothecary, he entered the University of Montpellier to study for a doctorate in medicine.
 He was expelled shortly afterwards by the student procurator, Guillaume Rondelet, when it was discovered that he had been an apothecary, a "manual trade" expressly banned by the university statutes, and had been slandering doctors.
 The expulsion document, BIU Montpellier, Register S 2 folio 87, still exists in the faculty library.
-However, some of his publishers and correspondents would later call him "Doctor".
+Some of his publishers and correspondents would later call him "Doctor".
 After his expulsion, Nostradamus continued working, presumably still as an apothecary, and became famous for creating a "rose pill" that purportedly protected against the plague.